A Letter to Lord Bryon

 My Lord

 I could feign indifference to you, but must confess I love you in spite of all indecorums.
 Now in my fourth month of pregnancy, only recently have I learned you are with the termagant Miss Lamb.
 Only months ago in Naples you said my lips were sacred wine.
-Can you be so cruel as to ignore my plea to Cupid?
+Can you be so cruel as to ignore my pleas?
 Are you bereft of decency?
 If, indeed, thou art but a sybarite of syncretic verse, I must count myself merely a fool.
-But if you are something more, perhaps a wounded Adonis, fallen angel, or tormented genius, I might find compensation in your kisses.
+But if you are something more, perhaps a wounded Adonis, a fallen angel, or a tormented genius, I might find compensation in your kisses.
 I shall not claim to understand what it is to be a poet or fathom the currents beneath your lordship's breast.
 But in the realm of emotions, are we all not equally naked?
 Hence I entreat you to return to me and desist from any further rambling.

 In Utter Distraction,